 ID Mitigation PC-1.01 Access roads and trails no longer required will be decommissioned and rehabilitated in accordance with the Rehabilitation and Vegetation Management Plan.
 PC-1.02 Access roads and trails required for future monitoring, inspection or maintenance will be maintained in accordance with the Access Management Plan.
-PC-1.03 Access roads and trails will be constructed to a minimum length and width to accommodate the safe PC-1.03 movement of construction equipment PC-1.04 Access roads and trails will be located, constructed, operated and decommissioned in accordance with contract specifications.
+PC-1.03 Access roads and trails will be constructed to a minimum length and width to accommadate the safe movement of construction equipment PC-1.04 Access roads and trails will be located, constructed, operated and decommissioned in accordance with contract specifications.
 PC-1.05 Access roads and trails will be provided with erosion protection and sediment control measures in accordance with the Erosion Protection and Sediment Control Plan.
 PC-1.06 All season access roads will not be permitted within established buffer zones and setback distances from waterbodies, wetlands, riparian areas and water bird habitats.
 PC-1.07 Approach grades to waterbodies will be minimized to limit disturbance to riparian areas.
 PC-1.08 Bypass trails, sensitive sites and buffer areas will be clearly marked prior to clearing, to identify that prescribed selective clearing is to occur as per Map Sheets.
-PC-1.10 During winter construction, where necessary (i.e. unfrozen wetlands, creeks), equipment will be wide- tracked or equipped with high flotation tires to minimize rutting and limit damage and compaction to surface soils.
+PC-1.09 Contractor will be restricted to established roads and trails, and cleared construction areas in accordance with the Access Management Plan.
+PC-1.10 During winter construction, where necessary (i.e. unfrozen wetlands, creeks), equipment will be wide-tracked or equipped with high flotation tires to minimize rutting and limit damage and compaction to surface soils.
 PC-1.11 Equipment, machinery and vehicles will only travel on cleared access roads and trails, and will cross waterways at established temporary and permanent crossings.
 PC-1.12 Existing access roads, trails or cut lines will be used to the extent possible.
 Permission to use existing resource roads (ie forestry roads (North/South Jonas roads) will be obtained.
 PC-1.13 MCWS Work Permits will be obtained prior to the commencement of the project.
 PC-1.14 No chemical melting agents are to be utilized.
 PC-1.15 Only water and approved dust suppression products will be used to control dust on access roads where required.
 Oil or petroleum products will not be used.
 PC-1.16 Public use of decommissioned access routes will be controlled through the Access Management Plan.
 PC-1.17 Public use of project controlled access roads and trails during construction will be controlled through the Access Management Plans.
 PC-1.18 Routing for access roads and trails should follow natural terrain contours to the extent possible and should be minimized adjacent to and approaching waterbodies.
 PC-1.19 Surface water runoff will be directed away from disturbed and erosion prone areas but not directly into waterbodies.
 PC-1.20 Vegetation control along access roads and trails will be in accordance with Rehabilitation and Vegetation Management Plan.
-PC-1.23 Check that rock utilized for access road construction does not have acid or alkali generating properties.
-PC-1.24 All constructed access points onto Manitoba Infrastructure and Transport (MIT) roadways (Provincial Roads or Provincial Trunk Highways) will require a permit from MIT.
-PC-1.25 Heavy equipment will not be allowed access to MIT roadways without the appropriate protection and permits.
-PC-1.26 Access Roads and Trails that use or cross MIT roadways care will be taken to ensure excessive amounts of material are not tracked onto the roadway, with contractor being responsible for clean up.
-PC-1.27 Any temporary constructed access within an MIT roadway will need to be removed once the project is completed.